solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 ### Lab

-This lab extends the concepts covered in the previous chapter on the [Token Program](/content/courses/tokens-and-nfts/token-program.md).
+This lab extends the concepts covered in the previous lesson on the [Token Program](/content/courses/tokens-and-nfts/token-program.md).

 #### 1. Delegating Tokens